bbauska/W3Cx-3of5/README.md

 ###### This is a H6 heading

 These headings define a hierarchy, as shown by the default sizes given by the browser.
-This hierarchy can also be used to define *an outline of the document*.
+This hierarchy can also be used to define an outline of the document.
 To illustrate this, we have used a browser extension.
 Here is the result for the previous example:

 <!------------------------------------------------------------------------------------------------>
 <!------------------ 25. outliner in action from the previous example (xx) ----------------------->